Linuxfabrik/monitoring-plugins/check-plugins/nginx-security/README.md

 ### The modules directory keeps being reported after `chmod -R o= /etc/nginx`

 `/etc/nginx/modules` is usually a symlink to a directory elsewhere, and `chmod -R` does not follow it.
 Tighten the target instead, or accept it: the module files themselves are shipped by the package and readable anyway.

+### `Request body limit` fires on a fresh installation

+Expected, and the reason is worth knowing before the value is changed: a request body above `client_max_body_size` is answered with `413 Request Entity Too Large` by NGINX itself, so the request never reaches the application behind it, and the application's own upload settings (`upload_max_filesize` and `post_max_size` in PHP, for example) never come into play.
+An unconfigured directive caps every request at 1 MiB.

+Set `client_max_body_size` in the `http` block to the largest request the site has to accept, raise it in the `location` blocks that take uploads, and reload.

 ### `Account locked` is not evaluated